Water Supply and Sewage Treatment NAICS 221310, 221320

 Recent Developments

-- In mid-January, the Senate approved an $8.8 billion EPA budget, which heads to President Trump's desk, according to Waste Dive.
+- In late January, President Trump signed an $8.8 billion EPA budget, according to Waste Dive.
 The budget offers mixed implications for water utilities, preserving core water quality and infrastructure programs while keeping overall funding historically constrained.
 The bill maintains support for PFAS research, drinking water safety initiatives and grants for well owners, and it directs new work on PFAS management in agricultural settings, all of which shape future regulatory and treatment requirements for utilities.
 Although the budget is 4% lower than last year and includes a steep cut to Superfund, it still provides more stability than the deeper reductions previously proposed by the White House.
 However, the agency’s reduced staffing levels after last year’s reorganization could slow permitting, oversight and technical guidance that water utilities rely on.

 Industry Revenue